Blue Prince Board Game · Project Record

 QR Codes on Tile Backs: Player flagged that laptop room lookup is not realistic for most players.
 Suggestion to print unique QR codes on tile backs linking to mobile-optimized room reference pages.
 Feasibility questions noted (unique codes per tile, stable hosting, print complexity).

 2-Player Competitive Mode: Player suggested unprompted — two boards, one shared bag, race to Antechamber.
-Chad wants to test next session.
+QQ wants to test next session.
 Key open questions: turn structure, shared vs separate resources, Outer Room handling, win condition.

 design_ideas.html